luisbocanegra/plasma-panel-colorizer/README.md

 **Performance**

-I tried to optimize it so CPU usage only increases around 0.5-1% on my computer, but usage could vary depending on your System or how many widgets are in your panels.
+I tried to optimize it so CPU usage only increases around 0.5-1% on my computer, usage may vary depending on your System or how many widgets are in your panels.

 ### Can this widget change the appearance of other parts of Plasma (e.g Desktop view, widget popups/tooltips, overview)